When you cannot use the service

 - applying for proof of a right of abode

-You also can’t use the premium or super premium service if you’re applying for discretionary leave to remain or humanitarian protection unless:
+You also cannot use the premium or super premium service if you’re applying for discretionary leave to remain, settlement as a refugee or humanitarian protection unless:

 - you’re applying under the transitional arrangements to extend your discretionary leave after 3 years